M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 Encrypted Application Data
 ```

-This demonstrates how TLS protects application data while still allowing network analysts to observe certain protocol metadata.
+This demonstrates that TLS protects the application data while some protocol metadata remains visible to a network analyst.

 ---

 ## 7. Change Cipher Spec

-The capture also contains:
+The Server Hello screenshot also contains:

 ```text
 TLSv1.3 Record Layer: Change Cipher Spec Protocol